+Categories Financial instruments Measurement

+Financial assets Cash Cost or amortized cost

+Restricted cash

+Deposits

-Categories Financial assets Financial instruments Cash Restricted cash Deposits Measurement Cost or amortized cost Financial liabilities Accounts payable and accrued liabilities Holdback Cost or amortized cost r) Foreign Currency Translation
+Financial liabilities Accounts payable and accrued liabilities Holdback Cost or amortized cost

+Due to private partner

+r.
+Foreign Currency Translation

 Transactions involving foreign currencies are translated into Canadian dollar equivalents using rates in effect at the time of those transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated using the rate at the end of each quarter.
 Until an item is settled, gains and losses arising as a result of remeasurement are reported in the Statement of Remeasurement Gains and Losses.
 When the item is settled, the exchange gain and loss are recorded in the Statement of Operations.